How An Addiction Specialists Can Help You Recover

 Are all of the drug treatment programs you're considering supervised by addiction specialists?
-Dr. Sullivan Bryant of Axcel Treatment and Recovery Clinic in Greenville, Dennison, Dallas and San Antonio, TX, explains why the presence of a specialist is so important.
+Dr. Sullivan Bryant of Axcel Treatment and Recovery Clinic in Greenville, Denison, Dallas and San Antonio, TX, explains why the presence of a specialist is so important.

 Addiction specialists are doctors who've obtained additional training and education in diagnosing and treating addictions, supervising recovery and assisting family members in coping with a spouse, child, or parent's addiction.
 Although some addiction specialists are psychiatrists, many are doctors who already practice family medicine or another specialty.